JuliCarracedo/HTML-CSS-Capstone/README.md

 - LinkedIn: [Julian Carracedo]](https://www.linkedin.com/in/julian-carracedo-0b8518207/)

-Creative License for the design template goes to [Mohammed Awad on Behanc](https://www.behance.net/M_Awad) ​
+Creative License for the design template goes to [Mohammed Awad on Behanc](https://www.behance.net/M_Awad)

+## Deployment
+Clone the repository to your device and use any live server tool to deploy a folder containing (at least) the following files/folders:

+- /main
+- /resources
+- /results

+The website's homepage is /main/index.html  and it is recommended to deploy the website from it, despite the chance to do otherwise.
+​
 ## �� Contributing
 ​